Last Updated on February 20, 2025

 Although you do not need to wait for your physical driving licence card to arrive, your driving certificate must be kept on hand as proof of your eligibility.
 Research and purchase a suitable insurance policy that meets your needs and budget.
 Many providers offer tailored policies for new drivers, which can help in finding the most cost-effective option.
 Ensure your chosen policy provides adequate coverage to protect you and others on the road.

-Your Vehicle Tax
+Ensure Your Vehicle Is Taxed

 Visit the gov.uk website to set up or verify your vehicle tax.
 Failure to pay your car tax can result in severe penalties, including your vehicle being clamped or impounded.
 Maintaining up-to-date vehicle tax is essential for legal and financial reasons.
 Regularly checking your vehicle tax status can help avoid any unintended lapses.

-P-Plates
+Consider Using P-Plates

+P-plates (green ‘P’ signs) indicate that you are a newly qualified driver.
 While not legally required, P-plates are recommended for new drivers who have just passed their test.
 Displaying P-plates lets other road users that you are newly qualified and may still be gaining confidence on the road.

 This can encourage more patient and considerate behaviour from other drivers, reducing stress during your initial solo drives.
 P-plates can be used for as long as you feel necessary to build your confidence.
 This added layer of communication on the road can significantly ease the transition from learner to independent driver.
+You can keep P-plates on your car for as long as you feel necessary to build confidence.
+Removing them is entirely up to you.

-The First Drive
+Your First Drive After Passing

 Your first drive as a licensed driver can be both exhilarating and daunting.
 To ensure a safe and confident experience, choose a familiar route for your first drive.

 If you are worried about driving independently you could have your first few drives still with your supervising driver while you get the hang of things!
+Taking your time and driving cautiously will help build your confidence.
+Soon, driving alone will feel completely natural!

 What Should I Do After I Have Passed My Driving Test?